-To improve your B2B sales funnel, we’ve put together 50 tips that will help translate leads into targeted sales:
+To improve your B2B sales funnel, we’ve put together 50 tips that will help translate leads to targeted sales:

-5. Analyze the info — Begin acting on data-driven info, rather than going with your gut.
+- Analyze the info — Begin acting on data-driven info, rather than going with your gut.
 This step will help you to streamline the processes you’ll undertake down the road.
-Learn what problems your customers want solved, and what role your service needs to play for them.
+Learn what problems your customers want to have solved, and what role your service needs to play for them.

-8. Engagement – Social media platforms, blogs, creative content and a functional website help leads to learn more about your brand.
+- Engagement – Social media platforms, blogs, creative content, and a functional website help leads to learning more about your brand.

 INTEREST – Set the hook with great content, and calls to action

-6. Allow your engaged lead to invest in their own research by making them fill out a form, before moving forward.
+- Allow your engaged lead to investing in their own research by making them fill out a form, before moving forward.
 This will allow you to gain valuable lead information for future lead nurturing projects.

-11. Remember that your job is to help the potential prospect understand that they need your service or product, not that they can afford it.
+- Remember that your job is to help the potential prospect to understand that they need your service or product, not that they can afford it.

 INTENT – The customer’s, and your own

-1. Recognizing your client’s intent, or goal, is elemental to understanding how to sell them on your idea, or product.
+- Recognizing your client’s intent, or goal is elemental to understanding how to sell them on your idea, or product.
 Continue to develop your research to understand their journey, and head them off with like-minded intent in the form of a follow-up blog, or email.

 CONSIDERATION/EVALUATION – Learn from your process

-1. This section not only relies on the customer, but also on the marketing team as well.
+- This section not only relies on the customer but also on the marketing team as well.
 Consideration means many things: what the lead thinks of your brand story and content, how you stack up against the competition, how they interpret your dedication to follow through, efficiency, etc.

 DECISION TO BUY – The home stretch

-1. The ABC concept (always be closing) has its perks, but isn’t without its downfalls.
+- The ABC concept (always be closing) has its perks but isn’t without its downfalls.
 No one likes being hard-sold; so try not to do it to your prospective customer.

-5. Ask your buyer if the deal and their journey are making sense to them, and if there is anything holding them back.
+- Ask your buyer if the deal and their journey are making sense to them and if there is anything holding them back.
 If they give you a ‘no’ response, you’ve done your job in helping them to realize you’ve invested your energy in making them feel comfortable.
 If you get a ‘yes,’ ask what you need to do to keep moving forward.